-In many ways lax stability conditions behave much as classical stability conditions do.
-However, in some respects lax stability conditions have weaker categorical and analytical properties than classical stability conditions.
+In many ways lax stability conditions behave much as strict stability conditions do.
+However, in some respects lax stability conditions have weaker categorical and analytical properties than strict stability conditions.
 We highlight the differences.
-Let $\sigma = (P,Z)$ be a pair consisting of a slicing $P$ on $\CC$ and a charge $Z\in\mor{\Lambda}{\C}$. \begin{enumerate} \item The definitional distinction is that the mass of a non-zero semistable object $c\in P(\phi)$ is classically required to be positive but can be zero if $\sigma$ is lax. \item The support property for a stability condition $\sigma$ implies that the slicing $P$ is locally finite.
-By contrast, the support condition for a lax stability condition $\sigma$ does not imply local finiteness of the slicing (which we therefore impose as a separate condition). \item The slices $P(\phi)$ are always abelian length categories if $\sigma$ is a classical stability condition.
-If $\sigma$ is a lax stability condition then we only know that $P(\phi)$ is a quasi-abelian length category; in particular, we don't know whether the Jordan--H\"older property holds. \item A classical stability condition $\sigma$ induces a norm $||-||_\sigma$ on $\mor{\Lambda}{\C}$ whereas a lax stability condition induces a semi-norm. \item If $\sigma$ is a classical stability condition then any sufficiently close element of $\slice{\CC}\times\mor{\Lambda}{\C}$ is again a stability condition.
-By contrast, we do not know if elements near a lax stability condition have the support property; in general they may only be lax \defn{pre-}stability conditions. \item Finally, the space of classical stability conditions $\stab{\CC}$ forms a complex manifold modelled on $\mor{\Lambda}{\C}$.
-The space of lax stability conditions $\lstab{\CC}$ is a stratified space under good conditions. \end{enumerate}
+Let $\sigma = (P,Z)$ be a pair of a slicing $P$ on $\CC$ and a charge $Z\in\Hom{\Lambda}{\C}$. \begin{enumerate} \item The definitional distinction is that the mass of a non-zero semistable object $c\in P(\phi)$ is required to be positive in the strict case but can be zero if $\sigma$ is lax. \item The support property for a stability condition $\sigma$ implies that the slicing $P$ is locally finite.
+By contrast, the support property for a lax stability condition $\sigma$ does not imply local finiteness of the slicing, which we therefore impose as a separate condition.
+Another difference is that the lax support property tests over objects with small HN-width rather than semistable objects only. \item The slices $P(\phi)$ are always abelian length categories if $\sigma$ is a strict stability condition.
+If $\sigma$ is a lax stability condition then we only know that $P(\phi)$ is a quasi-abelian length category; in particular, we don't know whether the Jordan--H\"older property holds. \item A strict stability condition $\sigma$ induces a norm $\norm{\cdot}_\sigma$ on $\Hom{\Lambda}{\C}$ whereas a lax stability condition induces a family of semi-norms $\norm{-}_{\sigma,\delta}$, indexed by$\delta\geq0$. \item Finally, the space of strict stability conditions $\Stab{\CC}$ is a complex manifold modelled on $\Hom{\Lambda}{\C}$.
+The space of lax stability conditions $\StabL{\CC}$ is a stratified space. \end{enumerate}